 Venice, pictures and feelings

 I will tell you a story about Venice.
 I’ve been there twice.
-And today was just looking at photos remembering things, I also cought up a thought about my promise to write the continuation of my Italy trip.
+And today was just looking at photos remembering things, I also caught up a thought about my promise to write about the continuation of my Italy trip.
 I’m ready to share my feelings about Venice today.
-I will always keep good things in my memories about it.
+I will always keep good moments about it in my memories.

 So what is so cool about Venice?
-Well, I don’t want to use grandiloquent phrases describing it, but simply walking down the winding roads and getting lost, meeting the dead ends in the streets was so cozy and cool.
+Well, I don’t want to use grandiloquent phrases describing it, but simply walking down the winding streets and getting lost, meeting the dead ends was so cozy and cool.

 Doors are decorated in European style.
 And windows are decorated in the special Italian style ;)

 Streets, boats, sun.

 This by the way is everywhere.
 It amazes how people manage the setting up the clotheslines: the whole floors pal up.